Date: September 17, 2020

 Without adequate vitamin A, the skin shows signs of dysfunction, from premature wrinkling and sun damage to sensitivity, dehydration, dryness and hyperpigmentation.

-You can reverse this deficiency by including some form of topical vitamin A in your daily skincare routine and apply an adequate amount of broad-spectrum sunscreen every day.
+You can reverse this deficiency by including some form of topical vitamin A in your daily skincare routine and applying an adequate amount of broad-spectrum sunscreen daily.

 Dehydrated skin: A loss of moisture.

 Daily exposure to UV light without adequate sun protection will activate free radicals.
-If left unchecked, it will degrade your lipid barrier and the skins ability to retain natural moisture leaving the skin dry, parched and dehydrated, no matter how much moisturiser you apply.
+If left unchecked, it will degrade your lipid barrier and the skin’s ability to retain natural moisture leaving the skin dry, parched and dehydrated, no matter how much moisturiser you apply.

-Wearing well-formulated sunscreen every day will improve your skin natural moisture content.
+Wearing well-formulated sunscreen every day will improve your skin’s natural moisture content.

 Wrinkles and sagging skin: A collagen breakdown.

-UV sunlight activates free radicals which oxidise the skin.
-Just like the oxidation that occurs when you cut open an apple; once exposed to light and air, the apple becomes brown and dehydrated.
+UV sunlight activates free radicals, which oxidise the skin.
+Like the oxidation that occurs when you cut open an apple, once exposed to light and air, the apple becomes brown and dehydrated.